-We intend to protect and preserve the environment and provide a safe and healthy workplace for all employees.
-We are committed to the continual improvement of environmental protection and health and safety performance, as well as compliance with all applicable laws, regulations, permits, internal worldwide standards, and other social responsibility requirements to which we subscribe.
+We are committed to protecting and preserving the environment and providing a safe and healthy workplace for all employees.
+We are also committed to the continual improvement of environmental protection and health and safety performance, as well as compliance with all applicable laws, regulations, permits, internal worldwide standards, and other social responsibility requirements to which we subscribe.
 We recognize the impact of our business operations on the environment, the ecosystem, and the communities in which we work and our employees reside.
-Consistent with our commitment to environmental stewardship, and as reflected in our company Code of Conduct, we have policies and processes in place that incorporate assessment of environmental impact as part of our business decision making process.
+Consistent with our commitment to environmental stewardship, and as reflected in our Company Code of Business Conduct, we have policies and processes in place that incorporate assessment of environmental impact as part of our business decision making process.
 With a continual focus on resource use efficiencies, we re-use and recycle resources where possible.